Jason English Enters World 24 Hour Italy

 Lights

-At night, you must have a red rear flashing light, a white front light minimum 5W halogen equivalent, plus a spare white light (this can be a second front light, head lamp or a small torch).
-You will be advised during the race briefing what time you must have lights fitted, and your helpers will be reminded throughout Saturday afternoon by public address announcements and signage in the helper area.
+At night, you must have a red rear steady light, a white front light minimum 5W halogen equivalent, plus a spare white light (this can be a second front light, head lamp or a small torch).
+You will be advised during the race briefing what time you must have lights fitted, and your helpers will be reminded throughout the first 6 hours of the race by public address announcements and signage in the helper area.

 Please note that because of the different locations around the world, the period of twilight may not be as long as you are used to in your home country.